A Deeper Look at the 12 Steps: Step 3

 More Than Empty Words

-Simply put, Step 3 demands that we take the first two steps and put them into action.
+Simply put, Step 3 demands that we demonstrate our understanding of the previous steps by putting them into practice each and every day.
 This is where we transform a desire for reform into a decision to surrender.
 It’s one thing to admit our own helplessness and pay lip service to a higher power.
 Actually surrendering often takes a greater leap of faith.

 To put it another way, it’s easy enough to search for affordable alcohol treatment centers and sign the papers on the dotted line.
 It’s more difficult to commit ourselves wholeheartedly to the recovery process.
 In order to surrender, we must let go of our grand plans, our inflated pride, and our exaggerated concept of self-control.
 We must relinquish negative feelings and let go of all those things we cannot hope to control.